-With the queeraz worldwide launch happing this August, I was granted special access to queeraz.com so I could write this article.
+With the queeraz worldwide launch, I was granted special access to queeraz.com so I could write this article.

 The first thing I noticed when I logged on was the ease of moving from Canberra to the whole of Australia and onto the entire world feed just by moving a bar at the top of the page.
 You can filter what appears in your feed by choosing tags, so I set my profile to show articles about ‘rainbow family’, ‘drag’ and ‘writing’.
 And when you’re travelling, you can change your profile to that new location to find the local queer attractions, opt to meet locals and/or other travellers and see what they’re talking about on the local feed.